 The Subconscious Mind: The Hidden Powerhouse

 The subconscious is the engine room: automatic bodily functions, habitual behavior, gut instincts, and creative leaps all emerge from this level.
-It learns through emotion and repetition, which is why intense experiences or repeated actions can become long-lasting beliefs or habits5.
+It learns through emotion and repetition, so intense experiences or repeated actions become long-lasting beliefs or habits5.

 Intuition and Creativity